sky-uk/fs2-kafka-topic-loader/README.md

 # fs2-kafka-topic-loader

-Reads the contents of provided Kafka topics, either the topics in their entirety or up until a consumer groups last committed Offset depending on which `LoadTopicStrategy` you provide.
+Reads the contents of provided Kafka topics, in one of two ways:
+- reads the topics in their entirety
+- reads up to the last consumer group's committed Offset This is determined by the `LoadTopicStrategy`.

 Add the following to your `build.sbt`: